stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 and so on, for arbitrary numbers of arguments.

 But there is more: We'd also like to lift pure values into the context in question.
-With this, we could to the following:
+With this, we could do the following:

 ```idris
 liftMaybe3 : (a -> b -> c -> d) -> Maybe a -> Maybe b -> Maybe c -> Maybe d